2009 VERACRUZ ADDS HYUNDAI’S USB/iPOD AUXILIARY INPUTS

 The Veracruz demonstrates Hyundai’s product expansion and global design evolution through its continued use of organic forms to create a refined and luxurious exterior appearance.
 Fluid lines, which combine with integrated headlights and taillights, help create a unified aesthetic for the vehicle.

 Up front, the sculpted bumper creates the appearance of additional height.
 Three-tiered headlights complement the design.
 The grille combines a flat-lined upper chrome bezel and a curved lower bezel.
 Distinctive character lines and a fast profile enhance the stylish, yet functional imagery of the vehicle.
-Adding to its appearance is the Veracruz’s seductive beltline, which ascends from the wraparound headlights, around the tapering body, then down to the prominent tail lights.
+Adding to its appearance is the Veracruz’s seductive beltline, which ascends from the wraparound headlights, around the tapering body, then down to the prominent taillights.
 Chrome trim is strategically applied to highlight some of Veracruz’s design features, but also works to create an elegant, luxurious presence for the vehicle.
-The prominent wheel arches house 17- or 18-inch wheels.
+The prominent wheel arches house 17- or 18-inch wheels, with 18-inch chrome-clad wheels available for 2009.

 Smooth and solid in its stance, the Veracruz even impresses as it departs.
-The integrated rear fascia has a sculpted section that blends seamlessly into the sides of the tail lights.
-The tail lights angle towards the character line highlighting the rounded back glass and dual exhaust tips.
+The integrated rear fascia has a sculpted section that blends seamlessly into the sides of the taillights.
+The taillights angle toward the character line highlighting the rounded back glass and dual exhaust tips.
 A rear spoiler enhances the Veracruz’s sporty profile.

 Inside, passengers are coddled in a rich, sophisticated environment inspired by boutique hotels.
 The result is an interior that could be found in the finest luxury sedans, thanks to intelligent ergonomic engineering, intuitive design, and superior craftsmanship by Hyundai designers and engineers.
 Hyundai has crafted a winner, combining space with elegance and including conveniences that exceed expectations.